 Open Zip files on iPhone using third-party app

 The app I want to show you is Documents by Readdle.
 It’s one of the best apps on the App Store in terms of file management in iOS.
 It also has its own web browser that allows you to save any files from the internet.
-In fact, Documents is used in my previous guide on how to download Youtube videos on iPhone and iPad.
+In fact, Documents is used in my previous guide on how to download videos on iPhone and iPad.
 Check it out if you missed it!

 Download and open ZIP/RAR files on iPhone

 The first thing you have to do is install the Documents app using the link given above.
 It’s a free app and even cooler, it has no ads.
 Once the app has been installed, you’re able to save ZIP and RAR files to your iPhone.

 To download a zip/rar file, you can attach the file to an email, save it to your Dropbox, or use the direct link pointing to the file like I’ve shown you before.